 If the FDA determines that any of the clinical work submitted, including the clinical trials, Human Factors studies and bench testing submitted for a product candidate in support of an NDA were not conducted in full compliance with the applicable protocols for these trials, studies and testing as well as with applicable regulations and standards, or if the FDA does not agree with our interpretation of the results of such trials, studies and testing, the FDA may reject the data and results.
 The FDA may audit some or all of our clinical trial sites to determine the integrity of our clinical data.
-The FDA may audit some or all of our clinical trial sites to determine the integrity of our clinical data.
-The FDA may audit some or all of our Human Factors study sites to determine the integrity of our product candidate, Zalviso, and would have a material adverse effect on our business and financial condition.
+The FDA may audit some or all of our Human Factors study sites to determine the integrity of our data and may audit the data and results of bench testing.
+Any rejection of any of our data would negatively impact our ability to obtain marketing authorization for our product candidate, Zalviso, and would have a material adverse effect on our business and financial condition.
 In addition, an NDA may not be approved, or approval may be delayed, as a result of changes in FDA policies for drug approval during the review period.
 For example, although many products have been approved by the FDA in recent years under Section 505(b)(2) of the FDCA, objections have been raised to the FDA's interpretation of Section 505(b)(2).
-If challenges to the FDA's interpretation of Section 505(b)(2) are successful, the FDA may be required to change its interpretation, which could delay or prevent the approval of such an NDA.
+If challenges to the FDA's interpretation of Section 505(b) (2) are successful, the FDA may be required to change its interpretation, which could delay or prevent the approval of such an NDA.
 More generally, the FDA's comprehensive action plan to take concrete steps towards reducing the impact of opioid abuse on American families and communities may result in delays and challenges in obtaining NDA approval.
 Any significant delay in the acceptance, review or approval of an NDA that we have submitted would have a material adverse effect on our business and financial condition and would require us to obtain significant additional funding.

-Although we have obtained regulatory approval for DSUVIA, and even if we obtain regulatory approval for Zalviso in the United States, we and our collaborators face extensive regulatory requirements and our products may face future development and regulatory difficulties.
+Although we have obtained regulatory approval for DSUVIA, and even if we obtain regulatory approval for Zalviso in the United States, we and our collaborators face extensive regulatory requirements and our products may face future development and regulatory difficulties.\

 Although we have obtained regulatory approval for DSUVIA, and even if we obtain regulatory approval for Zalviso in the United States, the FDA may impose significant restrictions on the indicated uses or marketing of our products or impose ongoing requirements for potentially costly post-approval trials or post-market surveillance.
 For example, DSUVIA is subject to a deferred post-marketing requirement for study in the pediatric population ages 6-17 years.
 Our protocol for this trial is not due until August 2020.
-Additionally, the labeling approved for DSUVIA includes restrictions on use due to the opioid nature of suffermanil.
+Additionally, the labeling approved for DSUVIA includes restrictions on use due to the opioid nature of sufentanil.
 If approved, the labeling for Zalviso will likely include similar restrictions on use.